draddo11/100-days-of-code/r2-log.md

 ## R2D18
 Found a great resource for 'learning react the 30days of reactfrom the fullstack react website great book so far ,,

+## R2D19
+Started building or practicing with the book .react loves components ..completed the hello world :)